karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

 - [x] Task 10: Configure Jenkins to use the Shared Library
   - Open the Jenkins web interface.
-  - Go to "Manage Jenkins" > "Configure System".
+  - Go to "Manage Jenkins" > "System Configuration" > "Global Pipeline Libraries".
-  - Scroll down to the "Global Pipeline Libraries" section.
   - Click on "Add" to add a new library.
   - Provide a name for the library, such as "jenkins-shared-library".
-  - Set the default version or branch for the library.
+  - In the "Default version" field, specify the branch or tag of your shared library repository to use as the default version (e.g., "main").
   - In the "Retrieval method" section, select "Modern SCM".
-  - Choose "Git" as the source code management tool.
+  - Choose "Git" as the Source Code Management tool.
-  - Provide the repository URL for the Jenkins Shared Library repository.
+  - In the "Project Repository" field, provide the URL of your Jenkins Shared Library repository (e.g., "<https://github.com/username/jenkins-shared-library.git>").
+  - In the "Credentials" field, select the appropriate credentials for accessing the shared library repository.
+If you haven't added the credentials yet, click on the "Add" button and provide the necessary details (e.g., username and password or SSH key).
+  - Leave the "Library Path" field as is (the default value is usually sufficient).
+  - Optionally, you can choose to "Include @Library changes in job recent changes" by checking the corresponding checkbox.
+  - If desired, you can also specify a custom "Changelog URL" and "Behavior" options.
-  - Save the configuration.
+  - Click on "Apply" to save the Global Pipeline Library configuration.
+  - Your Jenkins instance is now configured to use the Jenkins Shared Library.

 - [x] Task 11: Test the Jenkins Shared Library
   - Push the changes in the Jenkins Shared Library repository.